rhycrea/basic-ecommerce-automation/README.md

 # basic-ecommerce-automation
-Basic eCommerce automation with Spring-MVC.
+Basic eCommerce automation with Spring-MVC and Hibernate.

 Just open&run the project with IntelliJ IDEA.
 By default project settings, login page can be accessed via URL: http://localhost:8080/shop